lsst-sqre/sqr-039/index.rst

 The Rubin Data Facility (including additional and/or interim Data Facilities) provide:

-- The Kubernetes platform on which the Rubin Science Platform runs
+- The Kubernetes platform on which the Science Platform runs
 - Load balancing and IP allocation for web and API endpoints
 - PostgreSQL database for internal storage of authentication and authorization data
 - Object storage